hbroek/reken/documentation/developer-guide/chapter-4.md

 The `bolded` class will be added to the `<div>` element when the `isBold` variable is `true`, and the `cursive` class is added when the `isCursive` variable is true.

-There is also a shortform for defining `data-class` expressions.
-To define this just specify specify a boolean variable name.
+There is also a short form for defining `data-class` expressions.
+To define this specify a boolean variable name.
 The class will have the same name as the variable.

 ```html
 <div data-class="halted">...</div>